The Essence of Lombardian Cuisine

 Tortelli di Zucca

 Zucca, or pumpkin, is a prominent ingredient in the kitchens of Mantua throughout the autumn and winter.
 Tortelli di zucca is one of the province’s most beloved dishes featuring this seasonal ingredient.
-The tortelli highlight sweet, sour, and sumptuous flavors, a combination popular when the House of Gonzaga ruled Mantua.
-The rich tortelli filling is with zucca, Mantuan pear mustard, crumbled Amaretti, Grana Padano, nutmeg, salt, and eggs.
+The tortelli highlights sweet, sour, and sumptuous flavors, a combination popular when the House of Gonzaga ruled Mantua.
+The rich tortelli filling contains zucca, Mantuan pear mustard, crumbled Amaretti, Grana Padano, nutmeg, salt, and eggs.
 An egg pasta envelopes this luxurious filling for a decadent primo piatto.

 Casoncelli

-Casoncelli is half-moon-shaped ravioli whose recipe varies from one Lombardian province to the next.
+Casoncelli is a half-moon-shaped ravioli whose recipe varies from one Lombardian province to the next.
 The original recipe was created to utilize any leftover meat from previous meals.
-Generally, a meaty beef and pork mixture fills the ravioli, which are served in a sauce of butter, sage, and a generous helping of grated cheese.
-In Bergamo, the province best known for the dish, amaretti biscuits and raisins add sweet contrast to the savory casoncelli filling.
+Generally, a meaty beef and pork mixture fills the ravioli, served in a sauce of butter, sage, and a generous helping of grated cheese.
+In Bergamo, the province best known for the dish, amaretti biscuits, and raisins add sweet contrast to the savory casoncelli filling.

 Tortelli Cremaschi